Joe Roth: Career

 Over the course of his career, he has produced over 40 films, and has directed six to date, including 1990's Coupe de Ville, 2001's America's Sweethearts and 2006's Freedomland.

 In 1988 by Roth and James Robinson co-founded Morgan Creek Entertainment.
 The name came from Roth's favorite film, The Miracle of Morgan's Creek.
 The company had box-office hits including Young Guns and Major League.

+In 1989, Roth became chairman of 20th Century Fox, who were very successful under him, including hits Home Alone, Die Hard 2 and White Men Can't Jump.
+His contract expired in July 1992 but he agreed to stay on as Fox Inc. chairman Barry Diller had quit earlier in the year.
+He later announced in November 1992 that he was leaving Fox to set up an independent production company at The Walt Disney Studios.

 In 1992, he co-founded Caravan Pictures with Roger Birnbaum, which had a production deal with The Walt Disney Studios.
 Roth moved on to be Disney studio chief on August 24, 1994.
 Disney CEO Michael Eisner was so set on replacing Jeffrey Katzenberg as Disney studio chief with Roth that he forgave the $15 million cost overrun debt for I Love Trouble and paid Roth $40 million of fees for 21 unproduced films under the deal.

 Roth, who was ranked 6th in Premiere Magazine's 2003 Hollywood Power List, produced the 76th annual Academy Awards.
-Roth announced in October 2007 that, when Revolution's distribution deal with Sony Pictures ended, That he would depart from Revolution Studios to form his own production company, Roth Films.
+Roth announced in October 2007 that, when Revolution's distribution deal with Sony Pictures ended, that he would depart from Revolution Studios to form his own production company, Roth Films.

 On November 13, 2007, Roth was introduced as the majority owner of a Seattle, Washington–based Major League Soccer franchise along with Paul Allen.
 Seattle Sounders FC—which calls Lumen Field home—began regular season play in 2009.
 On November 12, 2015, Roth passed on majority ownership to Adrian Hanauer.